 What enrichment is offered to support the study of Design & Technology?
 We run clubs for the lower years and like older students to help out.
-We visit exhibitions and lectures in London and have an annual Art and Design trip - we visited New York in October half term.
-We help the students pursue national competitions and scholarships which helps their future applications and careers.
+We visit exhibitions and lectures in London and have an annual Art and Design trip - we recently visited New York and Florence.
+We help the students pursue national competitions and scholarships such as the Arkwright Scholarship which helps their future applications and careers.
+We run a Robotics activity in the middle school and Silversmithing for the seniors.